mue-jan/dbus-missing-signals-or-fd-issue/README.md

 # dbus-missing-signals-or-fd-issue
 This project shall show an issue I faced when working with dbus-signals while listening to the dbus-fd.

-An application does not receive DBUS signals via the DBUS file descriptor while waiting for a dbus-method response.
+An application does not receive dbus signals on its dbus file descriptor while waiting for a dbus-method response (considered time frame: between sending the method-call and receiving its response).
+After the response is received, the (indefinitely) queued signal is not delivered unless another signal / method call is being received.
-The basic setup: Two applications are communicating via DBUS, using a select() loop waiting for events on the dbus-fd.
+The basic setup: Two applications are communicating via dbus, using a select() loop waiting for events on their dbus-fds.

-The faulty procedure where the bug is triggered:
+The faulty procedure provoking the issue:
 - Triggered by a timer event, Application A calls the dbus-method "transmit" of application B.
 - During processing of the “transmit”-method, application B broadcasts a dbus-signal on which application A is matched on.
 - Afterwards, application B sleeps for 5ms and then finishes its “transmit”-method by sending a response message towards application A.
-- The dbus-fd of Application A does not trigger the select() afterwards (same for epoll() if implemented so).
+- Subsequently, the dbus-fd of Application A (carrying the queued signal from Application B) does not trigger the select() (same for epoll() if implemented so).

 Though
-- when triggering sd_bus_process() manually, the signal is being receved in application A, meaning that the signal was in fact received and queued, but the event was not signalled.
+- when triggering sd_bus_process() manually, the signal is being received in application A. The signal was obviously received and queued, but the event was not signalled.
-- other processes, not being “blocked” by waiting for a response-message, do also receive the signal.
+- other processes, not being “blocked” by waiting for a response-message, did also receive the signal.

 I saw this behavior on multiple platforms, e.g. Linux kubuntu 4.4.0-137-generic